DominiqueCaron/historicalDisturbances/README.md

 The module download disturbance data from various sources and prepare them to be used in other modules.
 The following disturbance product available are the following:

-Table \@ref(tab:moduleInputs-historicalDisturbances) shows the full list of module inputs.
+Table \@ref(tab:data-historicalDisturbances) shows the full list of module inputs.

 <table class="table" style="color: black; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:data-historicalDisturbances)(\#tab:data-historicalDisturbances)Available disturbance products</caption>